OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 #### Rationale:

-To ensure the Program is sufficiently robust to handle the identified Known Vulnerabilities for the Open Source Software from which the Supplied Software is comprised.
+To ensure the Program is sufficiently robust to handle the identified Known Vulnerabilities for the Open Source Software included in the Supplied Software.
 That a procedure exists to support this activity and that the procedure is followed.

 ## 3.4 - Adherence To The Guideline Requirements